mariapana/hardware-software-interface/labs/lab-04/reading/x86-architecture-family.md

 The basic working units for x86 processors are registers.
 These are a suite of locations within the processor through which it interacts with memory, I/O, etc.

-x86 processors have 8 such 32-bit registers.
+x86 processors have 16 such 64-bit registers.
 Although any of these can be used in operations, for historical reasons, each register has a specific role.

 Name  | Role
 ----- | ---
-`eax` | accumulator; system calls, I/O, arithmetic `ebx` | base register; used for memory-based addressing `ecx` | counter in loop instructions
+`rax` | accumulator; system calls, I/O, arithmetic `rbx` | base register; used for memory-based addressing `rcx` | counter in loop instructions
-`edx` | data register, used for I/O, arithmetic, interrupt values; can extend eax to 64 bits `esi` | source in string operations
+`rdx` | data register, used for I/O, arithmetic, interrupt values; can extend rax to 128 bits `rsi` | source in string operations
-`edi` | destination in string operations
+`rdi` | destination in string operations
-`ebp` | base or frame pointer; points to the current stack frame `esp` | stack pointer; points to the top of the stack
+`rbp` | base or frame pointer; points to the current stack frame `rsp` | stack pointer; points to the top of the stack `r8-15` | general purpose registers

-In addition to these, there are some special registers that cannot be directly accessed by the programmer, such as `eflags` and `eip` (Instruction Pointer).
+In addition to these, there are some special registers that cannot be directly accessed by the programmer, such as `rflags` and `rip` (Instruction Pointer).

-`eip` is a register that holds the address of the current instruction to be executed.
+`rip` is a register that holds the address of the current instruction to be executed.
 It cannot be directly modified, programmatically, but indirectly through jump, call, and ret instructions.

-The `eflags` register contains `32` bits used as status indicators or condition variables.
+The `rflags` register contains `64` bits used as status indicators or condition variables.
 We say that a flag is set if its value is `1`.
 The ones commonly used by programmers are:

 Name | Expanded Name         | Description